-St George, a rural town of about 2400 people, is in southern Queensland, 420 km west of Brisbane and 100 km from the New South Wales border.
+St George, a rural town in southern Queensland, is 420 km west of Brisbane and 100 km from the New South Wales border.

 In 1845-46 the New South Wales Surveyor-General, Sir Thomas Mitchell, carried out his fourth expedition, north-west toward Port Essington.
 In April 1846 he came upon the Balonne River, crossing it on a bed of denuded rocks where he established a depot.
 He named the crossing St George because of the proximity of the date of the feast day of England's patron saint, St George.
 Already there were squatter-settlers in the nearby district of Moonie, east of St George, and in a short time the Balonne grazing areas were under occupation.

 In 1864 the St George crossing had a post office for Maranoa mail deliveries, and a hotel was built.
 A town survey was carried out in 1863, but the sale of town lots did not succeed for several years.
 By 1868 there were also a store keeper, a commission agent, a pound keeper and a plan for a court house (built in 1870).
 In 1874 a school was opened, with an initial intake of 45 children, indicating that the school was overdue.
 That year also saw the opening of the Bank of New South Wales and the connection by telegraph to Surat and Roma.
 Later in the 1870s a Catholic church and hospital were opened, the Balonne Jockey Club was formed and local government instituted - the Ula Ula divisional board (1879).

 During the 1880s St George developed an urban identity, with the St George Standard (1880), a school of arts and its own municipal council (1884).
 Its agricultural links were acknowledged with the formation of the Balonne Pastoral and Industrial Association.
 St George was described in 1903 in the Australian Handbook: